dcordero/Tealium-ios-library/README.md

 **********************
 ### UPGRADE NOTICE ###

 ####1.
-Bug Fixes in 3.2.1
-- Library will now properly queue calls after an unsuccessful connection attempt
-- Exception track calls will now fire next launch
-- All current lifecycle counts now present for lifecycle dispatches
+Exclusion Feature
+Starting 3.3, Object classes can be excluded from the library's tracking system by specifying classes in an app's [info.plist](../../wiki/advanced-guide#exclude-classes-from-tracking) dictionary.

 ####2.
+Recent Bug Fixes
+- Disable & Enable calls working properly
+- Manual track calls firing as expected with event call type overrides

+####3.
 Self Thread Managing
 Starting 3.2, the Tealium iOS Library is self thread managing, meaning you can safely make calls to the library from any thread and it will correctly process calls on it's own background thread or on the main thread as needed.

-####3.
+####4.
 AudienceStream Trace
-This feature is now available in the Full Library version starting 3.2 and is accessible through the Mobile Companion feature in the new tools tab.
+Starting 3.2, this feature is available in the Full Library version and is accessible through the Mobile Companion feature in the new tools tab.
 See the [Advanced Guide](../../wiki/advanced-guide#audiencestream-trace) for instructions to enable.
 Please contact your Tealium account manager to enable AudienceStream for your account.

-####4.
+####5.
 New Class Level Methods
-[Tealium sharedInstance] is no longer needed but will continue to work in version 3.2:
+Starting 3.1, [Tealium sharedInstance] is no longer needed but will continue to work through version 3.3:

 ```objective-c
 - (void) myCode{